ebourg/jsign/README.md

 * The Azure Key Vault account no longer needs the permission to list the keys when signing with jarsigner
 * API changes:
   * The PEFile class has been refactored to keep only the methods related to signing
+  * The java.util.logging API is now used to log debug messages under the `net.jsign` logger
 * Switched to BouncyCastle LTS 2.73.5

 #### Version 6.0 (2024-01-17)